 - □ Seek ways to fund the MEMD such that it is in a better position to fulfill its mandate: - As a start, impose substantial license fees on OMCs which would fund the MEMD.
 This would also eliminate the non-serious companies and greatly reduce the oversight burden of the MEMD.
-For example Madagascar applies very high (US\$ 180,000) OMC licence fees. - □ Enforce existing regulations which oblige a minimum of ten days of stocks be held by the OMCs. - ☐ Improve criteria for licensing OMCs and then ensure their enforcement.
+For example Madagascar applies very high (US\$ 180,000) OMC licence fees. - □ Enforce existing regulations which oblige a minimum of ten days of stocks be held by the OMCs;